DannyCheng711/Neural-Network-from-Scratch/Readme.md

 ### Experimental Results
 - Increasing hidden layer size improved validation RMSE and R² up to 256 neurons.
 - Adding too many layers (5+) led to overfitting, where training loss decreased but validation loss increased.
-- The 4-layer, 256-neuron model achieved the best trade-off between accuracy and generalization.
+- The 4 hidden layer, 256 neuron model achieved the best trade-off between accuracy and generalization.
-- Error distribution was approximately normal, centered near zero — no major bias detected.
+- Error distribution was approximately normal, centered near zero.
+No major bias are detected.

 ---